General Information and Policies for Continuing Education

-- Complaints or concerns about any aspect of our CE programming will be addressed as outlined in Policy for Complaints, which can be accessed at [insert link]
+- Complaints or concerns about any aspect of our CE programming will be addressed as outlined in the Policy for Complaints

-- The Danielsen Institute was, and is currently applying to be, approved by the American Psychological Association to sponsor continuing education for psychologists.
-We will post notice when we are approved and able to offer continuing education hours for psychologists.
+- The Danielsen Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Danielsen Institute maintains responsibility for this program and its content

 When a participant files a grievance, either orally or in written format, and expects action on the complaint, the following actions will be taken.